pulumi/docs/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 ## Using Customer-Managed Agents

 Before you begin, ensure you have installed the [Pulumi Github App](/docs/using-pulumi/continuous-delivery/github-app/) and updated the [source control settings](/docs/pulumi-cloud/deployments/get-started) of the stack you want to use Deployment agents.
-[Docker](https://docs.docker.com/engine/) is a requirement for running the agent.
+[Docker](https://docs.docker.com/engine/) or [Kubernetes](https://kubernetes.io/docs/home/) is a requirement for running the agent.

 1. Go to **Deployment runners** under Organization Settings
 2. Create a new pool.
 Ensure to copy and save the token